Introduction | Overview | Atmosphere | | Subsurface ocean | Sea Ice

-The index is calculated using the Reynolds OIv2 SST analysis, made available through the IRI Data Library, and is updated weekly (last update 18-MAY-2016). get series (netcdf 24kB) » get error (netcdf 24kB) »
+The index is calculated using the Reynolds OIv2 SST analysis, made available through the IRI Data Library, and is updated weekly (last update 22-JUN-2016). get series (netcdf 24kB) » get error (netcdf 24kB) »

 The anomaly is calculated relative to a monthly climatological seasonal cycle based on the years 1982-2005.
 The monthly climatology is linearly interpolated to determine weekly anomalies.Spatial averaging of the gridded analysis was weighted by surface area.